arduino/ArduinoCore-samd/README.md

 ## Hourly builds

-This repository is under a Continuos Integration system that every hour checks if there are updates and builds a release for testing (the so called "Hourly builds").
+This repository is under a Continuous Integration system that every hour checks if there are updates and builds a release for testing (the so called "Hourly builds").

 The hourly builds are available through Boards Manager.
 If you want to install them: